This post may contain affiliate or sponsored links. Please read our disclosure policy.

 According to the USDA, as long as frozen food is kept at 0°F in the freezer, it is safe to consume for an indefinite amount of time.
 Since we know it’s safe to consume indefinitely, the question then becomes “how long will the rice retain optimal taste and texture in the freezer?”

 Uncooked rice can be frozen for up to 18 months if packaged well.
 However, cooked rice is a different story.
-Our experience in writing From Freezer to Table and From Freezer to Cooker has proven that most frozen foods, including cooked rice, should be consumed by 3-6 months for optimal taste and texture.
+Our experience in writing From Freezer to Table and From Freezer to Cooker has proven that most frozen foods, including cooked rice, should be consumed within 3-6 months for optimal taste and texture.

 How to Use Frozen Rice